 One of the most significant advantages of the glue-down method is the enhanced stability it provides because each plank is securely glued to the subfloor, meaning there is minimal movement.
 In contrast, floating floors, while convenient, can have slight movement because they aren't permanently attached to the subfloor.

-Herringbone is a complex pattern that requires precision.
+The Herringbone pattern is complex and requires precision.
 The glue-down method offers more control during installation, allowing for meticulous placement of each plank.
 Floating floors may not offer the same level of control, making it harder to maintain the integrity of the herringbone pattern

 Another advantage of the glue-down method is that it tends to have a longer life span.
 For a pattern as timeless as herringbone, you’ll want your flooring to last for many years.
 Glue-down installations provide that longevity, ensuring that your floor remains beautiful and functional for the long term.
 The firm attachment to the subfloor reduces wear and tear on the joints between the planks, which is a common issue with floating floors.